Yes, Norman Productions: History

 In October 2017, the company, founded by actress and producer Kaley Cuoco, entered an exclusive multi-year first look production deal with Warner Bros.
 Television.
-The production company is named after Cuoco's dog, who appears in the logo.
+The production company is named after Cuoco's dog.
 With this production deal, the company optioned the rights to The Flight Attendant, a book written by author Chris Bohjalian.
 The book was later developed into a black comedy mystery thriller series of the same name, with Cuoco starring and serving as executive producer.
 Greg Berlanti also serves as executive producer via his production company, Berlanti Productions.

 In August 2018, Suzanne McCormack joined the company from Chuck Lorre Productions as senior vice president, and oversees the development and production of the company's television and film projects.
 In October 2018, it was announced that the company would co-produce the DC Universe animated series Harley Quinn, with Cuoco as one of the show's executive producers and the voice of its main character, Dr. Harleen Quinzel / Harley Quinn.

 In July 2019, the company entered a two-year first look production deal with Warner Bros.
 Television, and announced that The Flight Attendant had been picked up by WarnerMedia's streaming platform, HBO Max.
 In August 2019, it was announced that the company would produce an upcoming CBS comedy, Pretty, which is written by Lindsey Kraft and Santina Muha, and will also star Kraft.
 On November 29, 2019, Harley Quinn premiered on DC Universe, with the second season premiering on April 3, 2020, and a third season announced on September 18, 2020, alongside the announcement that the show would move to HBO Max, following the restructuring of DC Universe.